William Hartston

-William Roland Hartston (born 12 August 1947) is an English journalist who wrote the Beachcomber column in the Daily Express.
+William Roland Hartston (born 12 August 1947) is an English journalist who has written the Beachcomber column in the Daily Express since 1998.
 He is also a chess player who played competitively from 1962 to 1987 and earned a highest Elo rating of 2485.
 He was awarded the title International Master in 1972, but is now best known as a chess author and presenter of the game on television.

 Biography

 Hartston was born in Willesden, Middlesex, England, and attended the City of London School before studying Mathematics at Jesus College, Cambridge.

 At the 19th Chess Olympiad, held at Siegen 1970, he won the gold medal for best score on board 3 (78.1%).
 He won the British Chess Championship in 1973 and 1975.
 In international competition, he had many strong performances but failed, by the smallest possible margin, to achieve the results required for the title of International Grandmaster.
 Hartston became the first person to stack the pieces from an entire chess set on top of a single white rook.
 He studied mathematics at Jesus College, Cambridge but did not complete his PhD on number theory as he spent too much time playing chess.

+From the early 1970s, Hartston made many TV appearances for the BBC, usually in the role of expert commentator and analyst on world title matches, including Fischer-Spassky '72, Karpov-Korchnoi '78, Kasparov-Short '93 and Kasparov-Anand '95.
+On December 7, 1990, he was featured in an experimental interactive BBC2 broadcast called Your Move, which was hosted by Rob Curling and featured grandmaster Jon Speelman.
+In the groundbreaking one-off episode, Speelman was pitted against the audience, who would use a special telephone line to submit their moves, with the move played by the viewers being decided by a democratic vote.
+Speelman won the match, although the viewers put up a good fight.
+The broadcast went for approximately three hours, about double the time that it had been scheduled for.